 Mentors: Rick Kittles, PhD; Tanya Dorff, MD

-- Dr. Leanne Woods-Burnham is studying the potential for targeting HER2 in African American prostate cancer patients.
+- Dr. Leanne Woods-Burnham is studying the biology contributing to the worse prognosis observed in African American prostate cancer patients.

 - HER2 is a breast cancer associated protein that has also been associated with more aggressive prostate cancer.
 In preliminary studies, Dr. Woods-Burnham has found a correlation between HER2 gene expression and West African ancestry in African American prostate cancer patients.

-- If successful,this information will be used to design a Phase II race-stratified clinical trial with a focused African American target accrual to treat HER2+ prostate cancer patients with newer, more efficient anti-HER2 drugs.
+- If successful, this project will validate whether HER2 and AR are amplified in African American prostate cancer patients.
+This information will be used to design a Phase II race-stratified clinical trial with a focused African American target accrual to treat HER2+ prostate cancer patients with newer, more efficient anti-HER2 drugs.

 What this means to patients: Dr. Woods-Burnham will determine whether HER2 is a biomarker of aggressive prostate cancer and possible treatment target in African American prostate cancer patients.
 This information will be used to design African American-focused precision medicine clinical trials testing new HER2-targeting therapies, which could significantly reduce prostate cancer disparities in African American men.

 Mentors: Charles Sawyers, MD; Michael Morris, MD